wawandco/evento/README.md

 - Evento hosts an event with a set of rooms available at different hotels
 - Multiple clients could try to reserve rooms at the same time
 - At any given time there might be more than one instance of Evento running
-- There is only ONE instance of the database.
+- There is only ONE instance of the postgres database.
-- Rooms are reserved concurrently
+- Rooms are reserved concurrently by clients
 - Evento should NOT allow to reserve more than the rooms available

 ### The boxes